About this listing

 As featured in New York Magazine!
 A perfect winter get away near skiing, hiking, and in an cozy village with a covered bridge.
 Amazing historic victorian (ca. 1870) in front of a stream, in Historic West Cornwall, right past the covered bridge, nestled over 3 floors on a small hill in the middle of the trees.
 There is no house like it.
 Retaining every historical feature.
 Oozes of charm & style.
 With a farmers market right across the street!

 The house has historic detail in tact, with new plumbing, heating, and electric.
-It has amazing heirloom furniture retaining a great historic feel while adding a lot of charm and style.
-It’s perfect for artists and couples wishing a rustic get away from the city.
+It has amazing furniture retaining a great historic feel while adding a lot of charm and style.
+It’s perfect for artists and couples wishing a romantic get away from the city.
 The house is on 3 floors overlooking the stream and town, right over the covered bridge and minutes away from 2 restaurants, a coffee shop, antiques, and the Housatonic River.
-With a great garden, huge stone steps.
+With a great garden and huge stone steps.
 Enjoy views of the creek from the front porch and from patio on the second floor.
-Perfect for skiing at local Mohawk Mountain and Butternut.
-Come up in autumn for beautiful autumn foliage, hiking, antiquing, & wine tasting.

 Located in a historic West Cornwall, right past the covered bridge on the Housantic River about 2 hours from NYC.
 Accommodates 4 people comfortably in 2 bedrooms in 1,400 square feet of space over 3 floors.